 |Grains, cereals and pasta||Always store grains, cereal and dry pasta in airtight containers in the pantry.
 Once cooked, freeze rice and pasta in pre-planned portions in plastic wrap or containers.
 If you keep rice or pasta in the fridge, eat it within three days.|

-Store lettuce in an airtight bag in your fridge crisper.
-Lettuce will decay quicker if stored with apples, apricots, bananas, tomatoes and other fruits and vegetables that emit large amounts of ethylene.
+Store lettuce in an airtight bag in your fridge crisper on high humidity.
+Lettuce will decay quicker if stored with apples, apricots, bananas, tomatoes and other fruits and vegetables that prefer low humidity and emit large amounts of ethylene.

 |Milk||Store milk in the fridge as soon as you get home.
 Milk can be frozen and thawed for later use.
 Vegan alternatives (e.g. oat milk and nut milk) last longer than fresh milk, and can be stored in the pantry before being opened.|

 |Mushrooms||Store mushrooms unwashed in a paper bag in the fridge.
 Plastic bags or airtight containers will cause mushrooms to degrade quicker.
 Mushrooms have the ability to absorb other flavours so store them away from pungent foods.
 If you plan to use mushrooms for cooking, they can be frozen first.|

 |Onions||Keep onions in the pantry away from sunlight and moisture.
 Tying onions in stockings will help them stay fresh for up to six months.
 Store onions away from potatoes and apples.|

 |Tomatoes||Keep tomatoes at room temperature, away from sunlight, for three to five days to ripen and then put them in the fridge.|

 Get the best out of your fridge and freezer